AdobeDocs/release-notes.en/current.md

 ### Latest Release Overview video

-Watch the [January 2023 Release Overview video](https://video.tv.adobe.com/v/3413479/?quality=12) for a summary of the features added in the 2023.01.0 (January 2023) release.
+Watch the [February 2023 Release Overview video](https://video.tv.adobe.com/v/3416885) for a summary of the features added in the 2023.02.0 (February 2023) release.

 ### [!DNL Experience Manager Sites] as a [!DNL Cloud Service]